Exericse with confidence to reduce your risks of heart disease with a whole-person science-based approach.

 Myth #3: I have to sweat.
 Sweat rate has to do with the environment, genetics, hydration, etc. Sweating does not mean you are burning more calories or getting a good workout - it is simply a way your body regulates temperature.
 Please don't make yourself sweat to burn more calories or fat.

 Myth #5: I don't have time.
 It takes only three 30-minute sessions of cardio a week to improve stamina.
 Can't do 30 minutes altogether?
-If you are just starting out you will notice an improvement in stamina with several shorter bouts (i.e. 5 or 10 minutes) that add up to 30 minutes on most days of the week.
-The key is to do intentional movement, so you can listen to your body to know how much is enough.
+If you are just starting out you will notice an improvement in stamina with several shorter bouts of 3 minutes or more in duration.
+Take intentional bouts that add up to 30 minutes on most days of the week.
+The key is to do intentional movement, so you can listen to your body and adjust for pain and fatigue.
 Something is way better than nothing!
 An hour and a half a week for amazing health and well-being benefits - what a bargain!

-Bottom line: Your cardiovascular system is designed to thrive.
+Your cardiovascular system is designed to thrive.
 When the three parts of the cardiovascular system are challenged in the right way consistently, they work their best.
 The best part is you have more stamina to enjoy life.
+By clearing the misinformation and gradually adding mobility, strength, and stamina exercises in a mindful, science-based way you can Be Well Now even when you have heart disease.